Bandwidth/bandwidth-cli/assets/server/node/README.md

 ```
 Note that these are the same credentials you used to log into the CLI.

-After this, `npm start` will create the server and update the callback url of the listed application to this server
+After this, `npm start` in this directory will create the server and update the callback url of the specified application to this server.
+This application is initially set to the `default application` of your bandwidth CLI, but can be changed in line 7 of `index.js`.

 ## what it does
 When run, this server will: